Monitorr/logarr/README.md

  - Fully self-hosted, no applications to install
  - Mobile ready (NEW)
  - Reverse display of logs so most recent log entries are at the top
- - Consolidated search & highlight function
+ - Consolidated search & highlight function (Update)
  - Collapsible tables
  - Log file size and path display
  - Ridiculously easy to configure